enzo-project/enzo-e/doc/source/devel/param.rst

 2. It can lead to cases where you are trying to access parameter-values for :cpp:class:`!Method` subclasses regardless of whether the subclass is even being used in the simulation.

-Preferred alternatives to doing this include:
+Preferred alternatives to include:

-1. Introducing an accessor method to access the special parameter-value from the the :cpp:class:`!Method` subclass, :cpp:class:`!Compute` subclass, an :cpp:class:`!Initial` subclass, etc. that the parameter is associated with.
+1. Introducing an accessor method to access the special parameter-value from the :cpp:class:`!Method` subclass (or :cpp:class:`!Compute` subclass or :cpp:class:`!Initial` subclass or etc.) that the parameter is associated with.

 2. Altering the way in which the parameter is specified and store it within a :cpp:class:`!Physics` class.

 The tradeoffs of these approaches are discussed in greater detail :ref:`here <how-to-store-global-data>`.

-In rare cases (e.g. during refactoring when we convert a previously Method-specific parameter to a Physics parameter and want to retain backwards compatability), exceptions need to be made.
+In rare cases (e.g. during refactoring when we convert a previously Method-specific parameter to a Physics parameter and want to retain backwards compatability), exceptions to this philosophy need to be made.
-Thus, an "escape-hatch" is provided to directly access the global Parameters object: call the :cpp:expr:`cello::parameters()`.
+Thus, an "escape-hatch" is provided to directly access the global :cpp:class:`!Parameter` object: call the :cpp:expr:`cello::parameters()`.
 Please, avoid using this "escape-hatch" unless it's truly necessary.

 .. todo::